subhadip2111/easymed/README.md

-# EasyMed — AI-Powered Medicine Finder & Prescription Analyzer
+# MedLinkr — AI-Powered Medicine Finder & Prescription Analyzer

-EasyMed is an intelligent healthcare platform that helps users instantly find medicines, discover similar alternatives based on composition, and purchase them online from trusted sources.
+MedLinkr is an intelligent healthcare platform that helps users instantly find medicines, discover similar alternatives based on composition, and purchase them online from trusted sources.
 It also allows users to upload prescriptions, where our AI model extracts all listed medicines and returns relevant alternatives verified by doctors.

 ---

 ## 🚀 Overview

-EasyMed empowers users to:
+MedLinkr empowers users to:
 1. **Search Medicines Instantly** — Find any medicine by name and get authentic details.
 2. **Find Similar Medicines** — Discover substitute medicines with the same chemical composition or equivalent therapeutic effect.
 3. **Buy from Trusted Sources** — Get buy links from verified online pharmacies for both original and alternative medicines.